-With the funds raised each year we are able to, among other things, help underwrite the cost of the library’s Summer Reading Programs for children, teens and adults, as well as many special programs and activities presented at the library throughout the year.
-We also fund the purchase of new books, materials and media for the library’s collections.
-In addition, we have paid the expense of many capital improvement projects.
+The revenue we raise each year help underwrite the cost of the library’s Summer Reading Programs for children, teens and adults, as well as many workshops and events presented at the library throughout the year.
+We also fund the purchase of new books, materials and media for the library’s collections as well as capital improvement projects.
 Monies raised that are not spent supporting our mission are invested in the library Endowment Fund, which was created to ensure that the library will have a stable source of funding indefinitely.

 The Diamond Bar Library is one of 88 branch libraries in the Los Angeles County Library System.
 Our library is consistently rated in the top 3 of all branches in the System for the number of visits by patrons and the number of materials checked out.